gkorpal/gkorpal.github.io/_drafts/post-draft.md

 4. Mark stable release as default: `echo 'APT::Default-Release "stable";' | sudo tee -a /etc/apt/apt.conf.d/00local`
 5. Update the packages: `sudo apt update && sudo apt dist-upgrade` (there won't be any password prompts).
 6. Remove the installed version of Vim (we will do a fresh install of the latest version): `sudo apt remove vim vim-common vim-tiny vim-runtime` and then `sudo apt autoremove`
-7. Install the latest version of Vim (36.3 MB downloaded) : `sudo apt -t testing install vim`.
+7. Install the latest version of [Vim](https://www.vim.org/) (36.3 MB downloaded) : `sudo apt -t testing install vim`.
 You can also try the GUI version like GTK3, but screen resolution might be messed up ([fixing screen resolution](https://www.reddit.com/r/Crostini/comments/9g1ovl/scale_and_dpi_in_sommelierrc/)).
 Moreover, "vim-gtk3" will also  add support for scripting with Lua, Perl, Python 3, Ruby, and Tcl which I neither need nor have space for in my chromebook.
-8. Install the latest version of Ubuntu's Terminal (304 MB downloaded) which allows new tabs via `Ctrl`+`Shift`+`T`: `sudo apt -t testing install gnome-terminal` (It also uses GTK interface, so you can consider installing vim-gtk or vim-gtk3 instead).
+8. Install the latest version of Ubuntu's [Terminal](https://help.gnome.org/users/gnome-terminal/stable/) (304 MB downloaded) which allows new tabs via `Ctrl`+`Shift`+`T`: `sudo apt -t testing install gnome-terminal` (It also uses GTK interface, so you can consider installing vim-gtk or vim-gtk3 instead).
+9. Install the latest version of MuPDF (35.3 MB downloaded): `sudo apt -t testing install mupdf`
-9. Install the latest version of TeX Live (336 MB downloaded): `sudo apt -t testing install texlive`
+10. Install the latest version of [TeX Live](https://www.tug.org/texlive/) (336 MB downloaded): `sudo apt -t testing install texlive`
+11. Install plugin manager [vim-plug](https://github.com/junegunn/vim-plug) for Vim:
-10. Install the plugin which will allow Vim to specialize as LaTeX editor:
+12. Install the plugin [vim-tex](https://github.com/lervag/vimtex) which will allow Vim to specialize as LaTeX editor:
-11. Install the latest version of MuPDF (35.3 MB downloaded): `sudo apt -t testing install mupdf`
-12. Right click on the folder where you want to create the tex files and choose "Share with Linux" and "Available offline".
-The folder can be accessed via  `/mnt/chromeos/GoogleDrive/MyDrive/NameOfSharedFolder`
+13. Right click on the folder where you want to create the tex files and choose "Share with Linux" and "Available offline".
+The folder can be accessed via  `cd /mnt/chromeos/GoogleDrive/MyDrive/"NameOfSharedFolder"`

 You might get gibberish text when using Linux, in that case you will have to disable GPU-acceleration for the sandbox, this can be done by going to `chrome://flags/#crostini-gpu-support` and changing the option to "disabled".